Domain Email & Office Website WordPress Hosting VPS

 The text in bold is the anchor text.
 It tells both the reader and the search engine what is behind the link, and that is exactly what a good anchor text should do.
 If you want to delve deeper into the topic, we recommend our article “Write better anchor texts”.

-8. Get Inspired by your competitors’ SEO texts
+8. Get inspired by your competitors’ SEO texts

 You should already be taking a look at your competitors’ content when you’re doing your keyword analysis.
 Is one of your competitors already at the top of the search results?
 Take a tour of their website, grab your notebook, and answer the following questions: